Meet your Attorney

 - You and your spouse must agree on the terms of your divorce (such as the division of assets, the payment of spousal maintenance, if any, and in matters where there are children born from the marriage, the care and contact arrangements of the children as well as the maintenance payable in respect of the children).

-- You and/or your spouse must reside in the Western Cape or Gauteng or regard the Western Cape or Gauteng as your place of domicile.
+- You and/or your spouse must reside in the Western Cape or regard the Western Cape as your place of domicile.

 - Both spouses must reside in South Africa.

 The divorce process will take between 1 – 2 months to conclude from date of receiving the signed settlement agreement.

 For the online divorce we charge an all-inclusive fee of R9,000.00 (this includes disbursements such as advocate’s costs and sheriff’s fees).

 NEED MORE INFORMATION?

 Complete the questionnaire, which records your personal information as well as the terms of your divorce.
 At the end of the questionnaire, you will have the option of recording any terms that were not catered for in the questionnaire.